Year 4

 The Multiplication Tables Check (MTC) is a mandatory assessment for Year 4 pupils, designed to evaluate their fluency in multiplication tables up to 12x12.
 This assessment is completed online in a similar nature to soundcheck on TTRS.
 The MTC aims to ensure that students have a strong grasp of basic multiplication facts, which is crucial to their mathematical development

-In geography, the children will be studying rivers.
+In history, the children will be studying Britain's Settlement by Anglo-Saxons.

 Science